-Parameter Unit FY 2021-22 FY 2020-21 Total Scope 1 emissions (Break-up of the GHG into CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, if available) Metric tonnes of CO2 equivalent The activity is banking at various outlets and no chance of emission effluent gases, since no production Total Scope 2 emissions (Break-up of the GHG into CO2, CH4, N2O, HFCs, PFCs,SF6, NF3, if available) Metric tonnes of CO2 equivalent facilities are carried out.
-However, there are diesel generators made available at various branch offices which would be causing emissions.
-Total Scope 1 and Scope 2 emissions per rupee of turnover periodic servicing of ank is carrying out of diesel generators Total Scope 1 and Scope 2 emission intensity (optional) - the relevant metric may be selected by the entity using mostly star uipment.
+Parameter Unit FY 2021-22 FY 2020-21 Total Scope 1 emissions (Break-up of the GHG into CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, if available) Metric tonnes of CO2 equivalent outlets and no cha effluent gases, sir anking at various ance of emission of nce no production Total Scope 2 emissions (Break-up of the GHG into CO2, CH4, N2O, HFCs, PFCs,SF6, NF3, if available) Metric tonnes of CO2 equivalent there are diesel available at vario ied out.
+However, generators made us branch offices ausing emissions.
+Total Scope 1 and Scope 2 emissions per rupee of turnover periodic servicing of Bank is carrying out of diesel generators Total Scope 1 and Scope 2 emission intensity (optional) - the relevant metric may be selected by the entity l using mostly star uipment.